How to find an LGBTQ+ friendly private rented home

 Find out more about:

-Only pay a holding deposit if you're sure you want to move in.
 A landlord or agent could keep the money if you decide not to go ahead.
-Find out about holding deposits.

-Most private renters have assured shorthold tenancies (AST).
-You could have an AST for just your room or for the whole property.
+You could have a tenancy just for your room or for the whole property.

 You might deal with a letting agent instead of the landlord.